Robert H. Meneilly: Civil rights

 Meneilly was an outspoken advocate for racial equality and fair housing.
 During the height of the nation's civil rights movement in the mid-1960s, Meneilly delivered several sermons encouraging members of his suburban congregation to welcome their Black neighbors.
 In a 2012 oral history, Meneilly reflected on the impact of his civil rights preaching.
 "It was very hard for some people," he recalled.
 "We lost one year probably 300 members."
 Meneilly worked for civil rights in the 1960s, women's rights in the 1970s, and LGBTQ rights in the 1980s and ’90s.

 Vietnam War

-In the early 1970s, Meneilly become a vocal critic of the Vietnam War.
+In the early 1970s, Meneilly became a vocal critic of the Vietnam War.
 In 1972, he served as an observer to the Vietnam Paris Peace talks as part of the Citizens Conference on Ending the War, a coalition of some 50 Protestant church leaders.
 After that, he preached that the war was unjust and unwinnable—a position unpopular with many of those in his congregation.
 Over a two-year period, it caused nearly 500 members to leave the church, although a number of them later returned to the congregation.
 In addition, Meneilly preached that churches were criminally silent for not opposing the Vietnam War.